stuartellis/git-skills-1/README.md

 # Prerequisites

+* Git: On Windows, use [Git for Windows](https://git-scm.com)
 * Hugo
 * A UNIX shell: On Windows, use the Git bash shell
 * Optional: Docker

+The example commands in this workshop are for a UNIX shell.
+If you are using Windows, open a *Git Bash* window and run the commands in it.

-Use whichever text editor you prefer to edit the content.
+Use whichever text editor you prefer.

 ## Setup

-### Any OS

 Hugo is a self-contained binary.

-To set it up:
+### Windows

 1. Download the latest release ZIP from GitHub: https://github.com/gohugoio/hugo/releases
 1. Unzip the release
-1. Copy the *hugo* or *hugo.exe* file to the root of this project
+1. Copy the *hugo.exe* file to the root of this project
 1. Make Hugo executable:

     $ chmod 0700 ./hugo.exe

+### macOS or Linux

+1. Download the latest release ZIP from GitHub: https://github.com/gohugoio/hugo/releases
+1. Unzip the release
+1. Copy the *hugo* file to the root of this project
+1. Make Hugo executable:

+    $ chmod 0700 ./hugo

 ### Docker on macOS

+> The Docker configuration in this project does not current run on Windows.

 The *do.sh* utility script provides tools for building and running the site.